MinatsuT/simple-electron-editor/README.en.md

 # Simple Electron Text Editor

-This project is a simple text editor built using Electron.
-It provides a basic interface for creating and editing text files.
+This project is a simple Electron-based text editor generated almost entirely through iterative interaction with GitHub Copilot.
+It was created primarily as a sample for learning basic Electron usage.

 ## Project Structure